Revelation: Revelation timeline introduction

 Setting

-Revelation, the last book in the Bible, is in this position because it shows how all the prophecies, promises and covenants written in the previous 65 books are fulfilled.
-This book by God the Father, was delivered to His son, to show to His servants things that must shortly come to pass; Jesus Christ then signified it by His angel to His servant John, Revelation 1:1.
+The book of Revelation, the final book of the Bible, holds this position because it reveals the fulfillment of all the prophecies, promises, and covenants recorded in the previous 65 books.
+This book, given by God the Father to His Son, was meant to disclose to His servants’ events that must soon take place.
+Jesus Christ then communicated this revelation through His angel to His servant John, Revelation 1:1.

-The book of revelation was written primarily for the believers in Israel, and not directly to the Body-of-Christ directly for the following reasons:
+Revelation was primarily written for the believers in Israel, rather than the Body-of-Christ, for the following reasons:

 • John was the apostle, a pillar, to the circumcision, Galatians 2:8-9